Skip to main contentSkip to navigation

 The Board Is Dead.
 Your Data Isn't.

 A fried circuit board doesn't mean your data is gone.
-The platters inside the drive are untouched by electrical damage.
+The platters inside the drive are usually safe, though severe surges can sometimes damage the internal read/write heads.
 We swap the board and transfer the ROM chip that contains your drive's unique calibration data.

 PCB failure recovery: $300-$600.
 No data, no charge.
 Mail-in from all 50 states.